ropensci/ssh/README.md

 ssh_tunnel(session, port = 5555,target = "ds043942.mongolab.com:43942")
 ```

-This is a blocking function so you can not use R while the tunnel is active.
-You need to connect to the tunnel (by default `localhost:5555`) from a separate process.
+This function blocks while the tunnel is active.
+Use the tunnel by connecting to `localhost:5555` from a separate process.
 The tunnel can only be used once and will automatically be closed when the client disconnects.